Incident Response Plan: Roles, Process, Templates and Examples

 A strong incident response process can dramatically reduce the damage caused to an organization when disaster strikes.
 An incident response plan helps codify and distribute the incident response plan across the organization.

-Here are a few reasons you must have a strong incident response plan in place:
+Here are the main reasons you must have a strong incident response plan in place:

 Prepares you for emergency—security incidents happen without warning, so it’s essential to prepare a process ahead of time